Quasa

 Hello!

 What every Business should have Learned from the 2008 RecessionThe coronavirus crisis has hit everyone hard.
-Families, businesses, and governments around the world are all struggling to deal with the crisis and its many ramifications.
+Families, businesses, and governments around the world are still grappling with its wide-ranging consequences.

-As a business owner, should you have been prepared for this crisis?
-The last time that a global pandemic on this scale happened, it was the Spanish Flu in 1918, over a hundred years ago.
+As a business owner, should you have been ready for this crisis?
+The last global pandemic of comparable scale was the Spanish Flu of 1918—more than a century ago.

-Every crisis is different, but there are some important things that all businesses should have learnt from the 2008 stock market crash and the severe economic dislocation that followed.
+Every crisis is unique, but the 2008 stock-market crash and the severe economic dislocation that followed still offer valuable lessons for businesses today.

 What we should have learned from 2008

-What every Business should have Learned from the 2008 RecessionSome of these are: having the ability to weather stresses and downturns, looking out for your employees to improve the chances and quality of the recovery, using the power of technology to innovate and survive, and to create new opportunities.
+What every Business should have Learned from the 2008 RecessionKey takeaways include the ability to withstand shocks and downturns, supporting employees to strengthen recovery, harnessing technology to innovate and survive, and spotting fresh opportunities amid disruption.

-And for those feeling utterly overwhelmed by the scale of the crisis, there’s one more important lesson: don’t give up hope.
+For those feeling overwhelmed by the scale of the crisis, one more lesson stands out: do not lose hope.

-We survived the 2008 crisis and we will survive this one.
-The real challenge is to shape the recovery in such a form that we will be prepared for the future.
+We survived 2008; we will survive this challenge too.
+The real task is to shape the recovery so that we emerge better prepared for whatever comes next.

 1. The unthinkable can happen